-The guiding principle of the Clarke Compass is to help students navigate their own personal and professional growth, leading toward success in the contemporary world.
+Clarke's Compass helps students navigate their own personal and professional growth, leading toward success in the contemporary world.
 The student learning outcomes are grounded in a Catholic vision of education, particularly as we express it in the BVM Core Values of freedom, education, charity, and justice.
 The common good serves as an important unifying theme.

 The Compass outcomes integrate the liberal arts, essential academic and professional skills, experiential learning, and major courses of study in order to prepare students for whatever awaits them.
+Through achievement of the following curricular and co-curricular outcomes, you will leave Clarke with a set of competencies that place you above your peers at other institutions: